givemepower8/Phaser3Practices/docs/COC.md

 ### Wall breaker

-Unlocked at Unlocked at TH 4.
+Unlocked at TH 4.
+It's on the top priority to develop.

 2 housing space, attack speed 1s, move speed: 24, range: 1 tile

-Prefer wall.
+Prefer the closest wall with building behind it.

+Always bring 5-6 wall breakers in the army to bring the troop to the core.
+Giant and golem take forever to break the war, if there is defensing system behind the war, wizard will die very soon.

 Strength: Splash damage radius 2, deals 40X damage to wall.